 The Coalition wants to encourage current fossil generators to extend the lifespan of their power plants, although there does not seem to be much appetite to do so due to the rising costs of coal, maintenance of sites and the falling cost of renewables.

 - Extra $2 billion for the Direct Action scheme.

 - Default offers for residential and small business users.

 - Underwriting of new dispatchable generation – shortlist of projects has already been announced.

-- No change to current renewable energy target.
+- No change to the current renewable energy target.

 Want to find out the best times to tender for energy contracts?

-We hope you enjoyed this month’s energy market update.
+We hope you enjoyed our June 2019 energy market update.
 Knowing when to go to the market to purchase energy for your business at future prices is a great way to establish exactly how much you will be paying and for how long.

 Our Energy Experts are always plugged into the National Energy Market and will advise you when the time is right to enter into an energy contract.
 Call us on tel: 1300 852 770 or send us an email on email@example.com